EnerSys (NYSE:ENS) Issues Q2 2022 Earnings Guidance

-EnerSys (NYSE:ENS) updated its second quarter 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $1.030-$1.130 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.290.
+EnerSys (NYSE:ENS) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
+The company provided earnings per share (EPS) guidance of $1.030-$1.130 for the period, compared to the Thomson Reuters consensus estimate of $1.290.
 The company issued revenue guidance of -.

-EnerSys (NYSE:ENS) last posted its earnings results on Wednesday, August 11th.
-The industrial products company reported $1.25 earnings per share for the quarter, topping the consensus estimate of $1.20 by $0.05.
-EnerSys had a return on equity of 13.91% and a net margin of 4.92%.
-On average, equities research analysts predict that EnerSys will post 5.44 EPS for the current year.

-Separately, BTIG Research upgraded EnerSys from a neutral rating to a buy rating and set a $125.00 price objective for the company in a research note on Wednesday, June 16th.
+Separately, BTIG Research raised EnerSys from a neutral rating to a buy rating and set a $125.00 target price on the stock in a research note on Wednesday, June 16th.

 EnerSys provides various stored energy solutions for industrial applications worldwide.
 It operates in three segments: Energy Systems, Motive Power, and Specialty.
 The company offers uninterruptible power systems applications for computer and computer-controlled systems, as well as telecommunications systems; switchgear and electrical control systems used in industrial facilities and electric utilities, large-scale energy storage, and energy pipelines; integrated power solutions and services to broadband, telecom, renewable, and industrial customers; and thermally managed cabinets and enclosures for electronic equipment and batteries.